 Build Time and Cost Estimates

-All Aplos AI builds are fixed-price, one-time engagements at $150/hr.
-There are no retainers, no monthly fees, no per-seat charges.
+All Aplos AI builds are fixed-price, one-time engagements.
+There are no retainers, no monthly fees to Aplos, and no per-seat charges.
+The only ongoing costs are the tools themselves (typically $20–$150/month, paid directly to the vendors).
 The automation runs in your existing tools.

-Most agencies start with automated reporting — it has the fastest, most measurable ROI — then add onboarding and renewal sequences from there.
+Most agencies start with automated reporting because it is the cost they feel every single month, then add onboarding and renewal sequences from there.
 Each automation is scoped, built, tested, and documented before handoff.
 We build into your existing tools.
 No new platform fees.

 Industry Deep Dive